wuxb45/wormhole/README.md

     ... // other unsafe operations
     wormhole_destroy(index);

-### Light-weight GET functions
-`wormhole_get()` returns a full copy of the key-value pair to the user-provided buffer (or malloc-ed if `out == 0`).
-This can be suboptimal when dealing with long keys and short values.
-To minimize copying, the `wormhole_getv` and `wormhole_getu64` functions avoid copying the key.

-`wormhole_getu64` returns 0 if the key if not found or the value's length is shorter than 8 bytes.
-This can be useful if the application logic treats "`value == 0`" as equivalent to "not found".

 ### In-place update with user-defined function
 `wormhole_inplace` executes a user-defined function on an existing key-value item.
 If the key does not exist, a NULL pointer will be passed to the user-defined function.